9664250/TeamSparkleRocket/README.md

 * Documentors: Shayla

 ### Robot Purpose Statement:
 The robot's function is to be able to pick up a rocket, place it inisde the launching area (inside the robot) and be able to launch the rocket.
 It will become mobile to retrieve the rocket, though the speed might be slow.
-The robot should be in a u-shape driving system.
 For grabbing the rocket, we could use a retracting claw that would go through the middle and it would need the ability to move out of the way for the rocket to be put in place.
-The base of the robot should be heavy or have some way to clip onto the ground so that nothing would move while launching.
+The base of the robot should be made out of steel because it has a lot of weight making it better to grip at the ground which is higly beneficial since we need that grip while launching the rocket so the robot remains stable.

+*Driving system and Chassis

 * Launching mechanism and launcher housing( Ideas )